calliope-project/calliope/doc/model/components.rst

 Node energy balance
 -------------------

-Each node has the following energy balance variables:
+Each node, that is, combination of location and technology, has the following energy balance variables:

 * ``s(y, x, t)``: storage level
 * ``rs(y, x, t)``: energy resource to storage (+ production, - consumption)